While Drunk Elephant might get your attention with its bright packaging and funky name, it’s what’s inside that has transformed this high-end brand.

-The Mad Hippie Vitamin C Serum is a solid competitor against Drunk Elephant for both its vitamin C serum and its quirky name.
-It’s not a complete dupe for the C-Firma because it doesn’t contain L-ascorbic acid, but a vitamin C derivative known called sodium ascorbyl phosphate.
+The Mad Hippie Vitamin C Serum is a solid competitor against Drunk Elephant for its vitamin C serum and its quirky name.
+It’s not a complete dupe for the C-Firma because it doesn’t contain L-ascorbic acid but a vitamin C derivative called sodium ascorbyl phosphate.

 While L-AA might be the gold standard for vitamin C serums, sodium ascorbyl phosphate might be the better choice if you’re sensitive.